Topics Map > UWGB Help Desk > Accounts

 - Connecting personally owned computers into wired network data jacks not designated for this purpose.
 Data jacks specifically designated for personal use are located across campus and are labeled “DATA JACK AVAILABLE FOR STUDENT USE”.

-- Connecting a personally owned computer to any wireless network other than the designated “UWGB Wireless” network while on-campus.
+- Connecting a personally owned computer to any wireless network other than the designated “UWGB Guest” network while on-campus.

 - Using the university e-mail system to relay personal e-mails.

 - Attempting to circumvent security software or other security measures placed on university network systems or computers.